-Pregabalin is approved by the United States Food and Drug Administration (FDA) for the treatment of neuropathic pain associated with diabetic peripheral neuropathy, spinal cord injury and postherpetic neuralgia.
+Pregabalin has approval from the United States Food and Drug Administration (FDA) for the treatment of neuropathic pain associated with diabetic peripheral neuropathy, spinal cord injury, and postherpetic neuralgia.
 Pregabalin is FDA-approved for the treatment of fibromyalgia.
-Pregabalin is also FDA approved as an adjunctive therapy for partial onset seizures in adults with epilepsy.
-Off-label uses include generalized anxiety disorder, social anxiety disorder, bipolar disorder, insomnia and chronic pain conditions not otherwise approved by the FDA.
+Pregabalin is also FDA approved as adjunctive therapy for partial-onset seizures in adults with epilepsy.
+Off-label uses include generalized anxiety disorder, social anxiety disorder, bipolar disorder, insomnia, and chronic pain conditions not otherwise approved by the FDA.
 There is significant disagreement regarding the effectiveness of pregabalin for the psychiatric disorders listed above.

 Pregabalin is administered orally and is available in capsules or oral solution.
 Following oral administration, pregabalin reaches peak plasma concentrations within 1.5 hours and achieves steady state within 24 to 48 hours.
 The absorption of pregabalin is independent of the dose.
 Pregabalin readily crosses the blood-brain barrier.
 Humans cannot significantly metabolize pregabalin.
-It is primarily eliminated as an unchanged drug (less than 2% metabolized) by renal excretion.
+Its elimination is primarily as an unchanged drug (less than 2% metabolized) by renal excretion.
 In patients with normal renal function, the mean elimination half-life is 6.3 hours.
-Pregabalin has been studied at dosages up to 600 mg/day.
-However, 600 mg/day was not found to provide significant additional benefit and was less well tolerated due to side effects.
+Researchers have studied pregabalin at dosages up to 600 mg/day.
+However, they did not find 600 mg/day to provide significant additional benefit and was less well tolerated due to side effects.

-When discontinuing pregabalin, it is recommended to gradually taper the drug over one week.
+When discontinuing pregabalin, the recommendation is to taper the drug gradually over one week.
 In patients with seizure disorders, withdraw pregabalin gradually to minimize the risk of increased seizure.

 Weight gain associated with pregabalin is dose-dependent and occurred in up to 14% of patients receiving 600 mg per day.